-- 2.74 The UK Amateur Radio (Full) Licence and Full (Reciprocal) Licence permit the use of the Radio Equipment on a ship.
-Under section 105 of the WT Act, a ship's master is ultimately answerable in court for any radio transmission from that ship.
-Amateur Radio licensees must therefore get the written permission of the ship's master before transmitting from any vessel, no matter where the ship is flagged. - 2.75 The ITU divides the world into three Regions35.
+Amateur Radio (Full) Licence permits the use of the Radio Equipment on a ship.
+Clause 9(3) of the Licence therefore requires licensees to obtain the written permission of the ship's master before transmitting from any vessel, no matter where the ship is flagged.
+Licensees must also comply with instructions issued by the master of the vessel relating to the use of the Radio Equipment.

+2.80 The ITU divides the world into three Regions37.
 The bands and frequencies available to services, including the amateur radio service, vary from one Region to another.
 Individual countries, too, may impose restrictions.
 UK Radio Amateurs operating overseas must therefore familiarise themselves (and comply) with locally applicable restrictions which may differ from those in the UK.
 This might, for example, concern restrictions on the use of particular frequency bands.
-We also refer to this above, in the guidance to Clause 2(1)(a) and below in the guidance to Clause 16.
+This is also covered in the guidance to Clause 2(1)(a) and below in the guidance to Clause 16.